DanShima/Noodle/README.md

-SDA Individual Development Project Report
+>**SDA Individual Development Project Report
-November 2017
+November 2017**

+>**Design**
+The idea is to make an android application which shows different types of noodle dishes that you can eat in downtown Stockholm.

 >**Features:**
-The noodle objects are stored in a SQLite database.
+- The noodle objects are stored in a SQLite database.
-The noodles are divided into five categories(Japanese, Korean, Vietnamese, Thai, and Chinese).
+- The noodles are divided into five categories(Japanese, Korean, Vietnamese, Thai, and Chinese).
-Each noodle dish is shown with name, description, image, and recommended restaurant in downtown Stockholm.
+- Each noodle dish is shown with name, description, image, and recommended restaurant in downtown Stockholm.
-The user can search for a particular noodle dish or dishes based on name or description.
+- The user can search for a particular noodle dish or dishes based on name or description.
 The search results are displayed in alphabetical order.
-The user can save his favorite noodles.
+- The user can save his favorite noodles.
-The user can enter and delete his experience in "My List", which is like a quick notepad The user can share to others through email/message (no database content).
+- The user can enter and delete his experience in "My List", which is like a quick notepad.
+- The user can share to others through email/message (no database content).

 >**Implementation:**
 After finalizing my idea, design and UI on sketch, I gathered all resource files (images, descriptions etc)